ID-ACY/Fast-HBNet/README.md

                     [--visualize / -v]
 ```

 The predicted lane result will be saved in "visualization/".
-Our pretrained model can be downloaded [here].
+Our pretrained model can be downloaded [here](https://drive.google.com/drive/folders/1hJCMzft-BkNj6jylihGX2Yumbnyxr1Dy?usp=sharing).
 Please download and put it under "experiment/exp0/".

 'demo result image'